sdkbox-doc/en/docs/index.md

 ##Services
-SDKBOX includs lots of useful services which are crucial for your games:
+SDKBOX includes lots of useful services which are crucial for your games:

 > ![chart](./imgs/iap.png)
 > ![chart](./imgs/review.jpg)